 - 5 is a prime number, so we stop here.

-The prime factorization of 180 is 2 x 2 x 3 x 3 x 5, which can be written as 2^2 x 3^2 x 5 And that's really what it comes down to..
+The prime factorization of 180 is 2 x 2 x 3 x 3 x 5, which can be written as 2^2 x 3^2 x 5 Which is the point..

 Trends and Latest Developments

 Professional insights indicate that the future of factor-based applications will likely involve interdisciplinary approaches, combining mathematics, computer science, and engineering.
-The ongoing research aims to develop more efficient algorithms and dependable security measures that use the properties of factors and prime numbers.
+The ongoing research aims to develop more efficient algorithms and reliable security measures that use the properties of factors and prime numbers.

 Tips and Expert Advice